RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 curl -sSfL https://packages.openvpn.net/packages-repo.gpg >/etc/apt/keyrings/openvpn.asc
 echo "deb [signed-by=/etc/apt/keyrings/openvpn.asc] https://packages.openvpn.net/openvpn3/debian bookworm main" >>/etc/apt/sources.list.d/openvpn3.list
 ```
 As of the writing of this post, the latest version of OpenMediaVault is based on Debian bookworm.
-If the release name for the debian version isn't `bookworm` anymore, change the second line to reflect the current codename (you can check by running `cat /etc/os-release` and looking at the `VERSION_CODENAME` field). \
+If the release name for the Debian version isn't `bookworm` anymore, change the second line to reflect the current codename (you can check by running `cat /etc/os-release` and looking at the `VERSION_CODENAME` field). \
 \
 Finally, install openvpn3:
 ```bash